-Type Definition

-Private Service A service that cannot be used another application, and therefore is the safest service.

-Public Service A service that is supposed to be used by an unspecified large number of applications a trusted partner company.

-Partner Service A service that can only be used by the specific applications made by

-A service that can only be used by other in-house applications.
+Туре Definition Private Service A service that cannot be used another application, and therefore is the safest service.
+Public Service A service that is supposed to be used by an unspecified large number of applications Partner Service A service that can only be used by the specific applications made by a trusted partner company.
+In-house Service A service that can only be used by other in-house applications.

-Table 4.4-1 Definition of service types
+Table 4.4-1 Definition of service types ------------- ------------ ------------------